baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

     return 0.5*(A[(S-1)//2] + A[S//2])
 {% endhighlight %}

-The median for an arbitrary array can be computed simply by sorting the array first as shown next
+The median for an arbitrary array can be computed simply by sorting the array first and then using the **MedianSortedArray** method

 {% highlight python %}
 def MedianOneArray(A):